Selwyn District: Demographics

-Of those at least 15 years old, 10,305 (21.9%) people had a bachelor or higher degree, and 6,930 (14.7%) people had no formal qualifications.
-The median income was $42,700, compared with $31,800 nationally.
-11,577 people (24.6%) earned over $70,000 compared to 17.2% nationally.
-The employment status of those at least 15 was that 27,345 (58.0%) people were employed full-time, 7,806 (16.6%) were part-time, and 1,053 (2.2%) were unemployed.
+Of those at least 15 years old, 12,147 (19.8%) people had a bachelor's or higher degree, 33,984 (55.3%) had a post-high school certificate or diploma, and 11,685 (19.0%) people exclusively held high school qualifications.
+The median income was $51,900, compared with $41,500 nationally.
+9,423 people (15.3%) earned over $100,000 compared to 12.1% nationally.
+The employment status of those at least 15 was that 35,805 (58.2%) people were employed full-time, 9,300 (15.1%) were part-time, and 1,056 (1.7%) were unemployed.

 Urban areas

 The Selwyn District has six towns with a population over 1,000.
 Together they are home to % of the district's population.

 Economy

 Much of the district's economy is based around farming.
 Most of this is pastoral: beef cattle and sheep in drier areas, and dairy and deer farming in wetter areas.
 Some horsebreeding is also done.
 There is also a substantial amount of cropping; wheat and barley are grown on the plains, along with smaller amounts of grapes and other fruit, vegetables, mushrooms and flowers.

 Selwyn District experienced the strongest economic growth of any district in New Zealand in 2012, with employment growing by 9.5%, compared to the national average of 1%.
 1,200 new jobs were created in the district in 2012.

 The services in the small towns primarily serve the surrounding community.
 The major exception is the town of Lincoln, home to a University and a number of Crown Research Institutes and other organisations concerned with scientific research.
 Rolleston is also home to IZONE – New Zealand's largest business park.

 The Selwyn District Council owns 11% shareholding in Orion, the local electricity distribution company.